 Grand Cayman, Cayman Islands

-With its soft pink sands and turquoise sea, a dose of the Caribbean in the depths of winter is never a bad idea.
-The place of the moment?
-It has to be Palm Heights, the destination hotel which put Grand Cayman on the map when it opened in 2019.
-Set on a dreamy stretch of Seven Mile Beach and the island’s only boutique hotel, it brings back more than a dash of old Caribbean glamour with its 70s mansion style.
-For the new season, Palm Heights has opened its Garden Club Spa, a 60,000 sq ft open-air wellbeing hub that takes its inspiration from the gardens of the ancient world.
-Expect an outdoor hammam, hot and cold plunge pools and an Athletics Club.
+For those looking for a destination hotel, where you can safely never leave the grounds and never feel bored, it has to be Palm Heights.
+When it opened in 2019, it put Grand Cayman on the map.
+Set on a dreamy stretch of Seven Mile Beach and the island’s only boutique hotel, it brings back more than a dash of old Caribbean glamor with its 70s mansion style and vibes.
+Since then, Palm Heights has opened its Garden Club Spa, a 60,000 sq ft open-air wellbeing hub that takes its inspiration from the gardens of the ancient world.
+There is an outdoor hammam, hot and cold plunge pools, and an Athletics Club, among many other features.